-List total eligible expenses (artist stipends, including your own artist stipend, materials, travel costs, equipment, space rental, production costs, documentation, rehearsal time, etc.) related to your proposal.
+List total eligible expenses (artist stipends, including your own artist stipend, materials, travel costs, equipment, space rental, production costs, documentation, marketing, rehearsal time, etc.) related to your proposal.

 Please include expenses even if you are not seeking funding for them and tell us about any additional income in the Budget Narrative section below.

 Indicate the grant amount you are requesting, between $3,000 and $5,000.